freealise/freealise.github.io/draft/music_origin.md

   A tune is a a stress (volume + pitch + length) and value shift hierarchy (fractalising)
   Cantillation = five points connected by four segments, octave range

-Music is used to promote a cause as well as general charity (strength) or education (+in the Temple)
+Music is used to promote a cause as well as general charity (strength) or education (+in the Temple) = non-commercial advertising

 (paper+album peer review by Anneli for credibility)